regenix/regenix/README.md

 ### Installation

 Clone all the sources from our git repo.
+Our framework contains a few vendor libraries as git submodules therefore you need to run `git submodule init` and `git submodule update` after cloning repo.

 Next, create a directory in the location `/apps/` of your copy of the framework.
 This directory will be the directory of a project.
 For example, you can name it like `myApp`.
 Then the full path of your app will be `<framework_path>/apps/myApp/`.